akaase/hw-06-tuples-dicts/README.md

 # Assignment: Python Data Structures - Tuples and Dictionaries

-In this homework, you're going to write code for some challenge problems.
+**Due:** XXX

-You'll practice these programming concepts we've covered in class:
+In this homework, you'll practice these concepts we've covered in class:

 * Storing and accessing data in tuples
 * Storing and accessing data in dictionaries